 VHS Revival yields to Dario Argento’s masterclass in visceral terror

 For some, Dario Argento’s most lauded movie is an exercise in style-over-substance.
-For one thing, there is no real plot to speak of, and the action seems peripheral at times, while the makeshift manner in which the film’s music stops and starts seems loose to the extent where you may find yourself questioning the editing.
+For one thing, there is no real plot to speak of.
+The story sometimes seems peripheral, the pace erratic, and the makeshift manner in which the film’s music stops and starts seems loose to the extent where you may find yourself questioning the editing.
 This is nothing new in the realms of Italian horror cinema.
 Even the most accomplished of those movies are renown for their cavalier approach to filmmaking and rough-around-the-edges production, but very few benefit from it quite like Suspiria.
 The movie refuses to adhere to convention.
 It is designed to disorientate, to make the viewer feel lost and confused, emotions which are the very basis for paranoia and fear.
 Above all else, it is a film that we experience.

 Sara – Susie, do you know anything about . . . witches?

 In many ways, this sets the tone for the odyssey that transpires.
 Suspiria‘s every set-piece is a theatrical descent into the unreal.
-The movie might be best described as a ‘nightmare fairytale’, and is influenced as much by early 20th century expressionist cinema (The Cabinet of Dr Caligari) as it is by the likes of Alice in Wonderland, while Argento was known to have something of an obsession with Disney’s Snow White and the Seven Dwarfs ― particularly its use of colour.
-Technically, the director’s opus was inspired by an autobiographical story told to screenwriter Daria Nicoldi, whose grandmother had fled a similar situation upon discovering that her music school was run by staff who were heavily into black magic and the occult, subjects that go hand-in-hand with such fantastical tales.
+The movie might best be described as a nightmare fairy tale, and is influenced as much by early 20th century expressionist cinema (The Cabinet of Dr Caligari) as it is by the likes of Alice in Wonderland, a tale co-screenwriter Daria Nicolodi had in mind from the beginning.
+Technically, the director’s opus was inspired by an autobiographical story told to Nicoldi, whose grandmother had fled a similar situation upon discovering that her music school was run by staff who were heavily into black magic and the occult, subjects that go hand-in-hand with such fantastical tales.